erajasekar/lmes-feedback/PITCHME.md

 * First show wrong way to do it, then how to get insights from it to arrive at correct answer.
 * Encourage students to try something, make mistakes and learn from it.
-* When learning step by step solution to a mathematics problem, most students just memorize the steps.
-They should learn how to figure out next step by themselves at teach stage.

 ---

 ** Teaching the process to solve the problem is import that teaching the solution itself **

 <img src="assets/image/prob-solving.png" alt="Problem solving" width="600px" height="500px">

 ---